 For film buffs of all persuasions, from blockbusters to independent foreign productions, Groningen is the place to watch.
-Seven days per week, you can join your fellow students in gazing at the big screen in no less than three cinemas, all of which offer student discounts.
-If you’re a true connoisseur and cannot live without at least one visit to the cinema per week, you can also purchase an unlimited card at these venues—as the name already indicates, that means that you can go as often as you like for a fixed and very reasonable price of around 20 euros a month.
+Seven days per week, you can join your fellow students in gazing at the big screen.
+Make sure to check if you can have a student discount.
+If you’re a true connoisseur and cannot live without at least one visit to the cinema per week, you can also purchase an unlimited card – as the name already indicates, that means that you can go as often as you like for a fixed and very reasonable price of around 20 euros a month.
 The screenings are nearly always in the original language which makes the movies more accessible for international students.
-If you’re more of an occasional moviegoer, the Groningen cinemas offer a wide variety of films, and are one of the most common social hubs of student-night time entertainment.
-Here’s an introduction to all of them, from small to big.
+If you’re more of an occasional movie goer, the Groningen cinemas offer a wide variety of films, and are one of the most common social hubs ofstudent-night time entertainment.
+Here’s an introduction to all of them.

-Groningen Forum Cinema is located at Hereplein which 2 minutes’ walk from the shopping street is.
-Groningen forum shows sometimes new movie releases but most of the time, the screenings are movies that has been released in festivals.
+Groningen Forum Cinema, sometimes shows new movie releases, but most of the time, the screenings are movies that have been released in festivals.
+They also have the Rooftop Cinema, so make sure to check that out!
 Often, Groningen Forum has a debate session after the screening.
-Moreover, the Groningen Forum has diverse activities related to arts as cinema, painting and artists.
-The price of the tickets is usually around 10 euro.
+The price of tickets is usually between 5 and 15 euros.

 What about going to one of the oldest cinemas in the Netherlands?

 Yes, there is one, but near Groningen.
 It is in Stadskanaal.
 The cinema is called Smoky and the setting inside is preserved as from the 70s-80s.
 Smoky Stadskanaal is one of the oldest cinemas in the Netherlands.
 The price of a regular movie is €12 for a screening in the evening.
 If you would like to see a 3D movie then you will pay €13,50 in the evening.